 - Overall GPA 2.75

 - 1–3 semesters of college-level Spanish or equivalent

 Course contact hours are 45 hours and recommended credit is 3 semester/4.5 quarter hours per course, unless otherwise indicated.
-Total recommended credit for the summer is 6 semester/9 quarter hours.
+Total recommended credit for the summer is 10 semester/15 quarter hours.

-Study abroad students are required to enroll in two Spanish language classes at their level, based upon the results of a Spanish language placement exam given upon arrival.
+Study abroad students are required to enroll in three Spanish language classes at their level based upon the results of a Spanish language placement exam given upon arrival.

 About the City

 Being in one of the 20th-largest cities in the world has its benefits.
 Buenos Aires offers a vibrant theater district, shops, and different neighborhoods.
 Stately architecture and a steady influx of European immigrants have earned it the nickname, “Paris of South America.”

 Meet The Staff

 Andrea Rizzotti has worked with CIEE since 1994, and supervises the administrative and academic aspects of the Study Center.
 She graduated summa cum laude with a B.A. in sociology from Universidad de Buenos Aires, and earned a master’s degree from the Latin American Social Sciences Institute (FLACSO) in Social Sciences and Public Health.
 Andrea’s academic interests include public health, gender and women, adolescents, and children and family.
 She is currently earning her Ph.D. and doing research on non-punished abortion and its situation in the public health system in Argentina.
 Since 2008 Andrea has worked as a National Senate counselor in the National Congress working on several projects recently approved, such as “Equalitarian married”, “Assisted Reproduction and Fertilization Law” and “Gender identity.”